 Yes.
 Others.
 So let’s begin.

 No, don’t roll your eyes.
 See you’re already not listening.
 When I was in school, I had a teacher that always use to say “Listen.
 Don’t just wait for your turn to talk.”
 She was right.
-A majority of the problems you will have with clients will be surrounding miscommunication.
+A majority of the problems you will have with difficult clients will be surrounding miscommunication.
 That’s because we think we know what they’re going to say and are just waiting for our turn to talk.

 Instead, go into your next client meeting with the idea that you are there to gather information.
 Then try to come up with a solution.
 If you can’t come up with an answer to solve the problem in that moment, just say “I need to really think about what you’ve said, so I will get back to you by the end of the day.”
 Always tell your client when you will get back to them whether it’s within the hour, end of day, next week, or once you win the lottery and can tell them to shove it.